anerv/cycling_data_quality/README.md

 - contain a column with a unique **ID** for each feature

 For an example of how a municipal dataset with bicycle infrastructure can be converted to the above format, see the notebooks [reference_data_preparation_01](examples/reference_data_preparation_01.ipynb) and [reference_data_preparation_02](examples/reference_data_preparation_02.ipynb).

-### 5. Fill out the configuration file

-In order to run the code, the configuration file `config.yml` must be filled out.
-The configuration file contains a range of settings needed for adapting the analysis to different areas and types of reference data.

 #### **Custom filter**